Bird Watching in Uganda

-It is also home to 24 of the Albertine rift endemics with the rest found in DR Congo, Rwanda, and Burundi.
-Birds were protected over the years because of the cultural norms attached like being totems for clans or believed to communicate messages from the gods and seasons.
+It is also home to 24 of the Albertine rift endemics.
+By comparison with the rest found in DR Congo, Rwanda, and Burundi.
+Birds were protected over the years because of the cultural norms attached.
+For example being totems for clans or believed to communicate messages from the gods and seasons.

 10. Bird spices most spotted in Uganda

 The Shoebill Stork is classified as a giant stork together with the Saddle-billed Stork and Marabou Stork.
-Its taxonomic name is Balaeniceps rex.
-As mentioned above the Shoebill Stork has a prehistoric look and you can easily picture it together with the dinosaurs.
-The bird’s most distinct future is its massive bill that has a clog shape and sharp hook at the tip.
+In addition, its taxonomic name is Balaeniceps rex.
+As mentioned above the Shoebill Stork has a prehistoric look and you its easily pictured together with the dinosaurs.
+Meanwhile bird’s most distinct future is its massive bill that has a clog shape and sharp hook at the tip.
 It is a tall bird measuring around 115 cm.

-The Shoebill Stork’s preferred habitat is permanent peaceful swamps where it can be spotted standing watching for fish, wading around or flying slowly above the swamp.
+More so, the Shoebill Stork’s preferred habitat is permanent peaceful swamps.
+This is where it is spotted standing watching for fish.
+In addition, it is always wading around or flying slowly above the swamp.
 It is an ambush feeder that can stand around for a long time in shallow water waiting for prey.

-A spectacular short-tailed upright bird with a distinctive bottle-green breast, a black-and-buff head, a white throat, a scarlet belly, and shiny blue-spotted wings and rump.
+A spectacular short-tailed upright bird with a distinctive bottle-green breast.
+It is a black-and-buff head, a white throat, a scarlet belly.
+This bird is also shiny blue-spotted wings and rump.
 A scarce resident of dense lowland forest, usually skulking in pairs in leaf litter on the forest floor.
 Breeding birds call and display in the canopy.
-Most often found when giving a di-syllabic “brrr-rrrt” wing drum display as the male hops up, Bird Watching in Uganda, lasting less than a second; also gives a bell-like whistled “huuu” call.
+Most often found when giving a di-syllabic “brrr-rrrt” wing drum display as the male hops up lasting less than a second.
+Furthermore, also gives a bell-like whistled “huuu” call.
 African Pitta is similar to Green-breasted but has a warm buffy breast.

-It is a small, plump bird, with bright grass-green plumage, and a pale blue tinge to the throat, breast, base of the short tail and the feathers covering the ears.
+It is a small, plump bird, with bright grass-green plumage.
+More so, it has a pale blue tinge to the throat, breast, base of the short tail and the feathers covering the ears.
 The forehead is buff, finely streaked with black, and a narrow black stripe runs through the eyes.
-The wide, flattened and slightly hooked bill is black, as are its claws, in Uganda these can be best spotted in Bwindi Impenetrable National Park.
+The wide, flattened and slightly hooked bill is black as are its claws.
+In Uganda these are best spotted in Bwindi Impenetrable National Park.

 The Great blue turaco is the largest species of turaco family endemic to Africa.
 It has a bright blue body, rounded wings, long tail, and strong legs.
-Both the males and the females are similar in appearance and their coloration doesn’t change throughout the year.
-These can be spotted in Kibale National park in Uganda
+Both the males and the females are similar in appearance.
+In addition, their coloration doesn’t change throughout the year.
+These are spotted in Kibale National park in Uganda

-A spectacular, distinctive, enigmatic waxbill with a red bill and upperparts, an olive throat, orange flanks, and black wings.
+A spectacular, distinctive, enigmatic waxbill with a red bill and upperparts.
+It is an olive throat, orange flanks, and black wings.
 Sexes differ: male is red from forehead to nape and female is olive.
 Juvenile is like the female, but lacks orange flanks.
 In Uganda these Birds are found Rwenzori Mountains National Park and Bwindi-Impenetrable National Park.

 Iris dark brown, bill blackish, legs and feet dark brown.
 Smaller than C. vexillarius; female slightly smaller and paler with paler nuchal collar and shorter.
 This bird is characterised by the central flight feathers that appear during breeding season on the males.
 Raised vertically during display, it is a dream come true to see these birds during this short time span when their feathers can stretch up to 38cm in length.

-A Short Tailed Warbler is a bird species of a Warbler family commonly known as Neumann’s warbler that is seen in the montane forest of Bwindi Impenetrable Forest National Park.
-Short tailed like moving in the middle levels and on the ground but it doesn’t go to the forest canopy
+A Short Tailed Warbler is a bird species of a Warbler family.
+Again, commonly known as Neumann’s warbler that is in the montane forest of Bwindi Impenetrable Forest National Park.
+Short tailed like moving in the middle levels and on the ground.
+But it doesn’t go to the forest canopy

-A strikingly colored, medium-sized bush shrike which in the adults is mostly green with a bright red forehead and throat, a broad black breast band and a bright lemon-yellow belly, the tail is black.
+A strikingly colored, medium-sized bush shrike.
+The adults is mostly green with a bright red forehead and throat.
+Furthermore, it has a broad black breast band and a bright lemon-yellow belly.
+Its tail is black.
 Young birds are pale green above with finely barred yellow-green underparts.
-These can be spoted in Mgahinga Gorilla National Park, Echuya Forest Reserve, Bwindi Impenetrable National Park and Mount Elgon National Park.
+These are spoted in Mgahinga Gorilla National Park, Echuya Forest Reserve, Bwindi Impenetrable National Park and Mount Elgon National Park.

 9. Bar-tailed Trogon

 Typically, beautiful green-and-red trogon.
-The bottom of the tail is heavily barred black-and-white, and this pattern can also be seen along the edges of the top of the tail.
+The bottom of the tail is heavily barred black-and-white.
+Moreso, this pattern is also along the edges of the top of the tail.
 Found in moist montane forest.
 So if you are on a trip to Bwindi Impenetrable National park, take a chance to watch this elusive bar-tailed trogon.

 Large, mostly black barbet with a huge white bill.
 Note the black breast and the red, white, and black belly.
-Found locally in savanna, woodland, gardens, and secondary growth, Bird Watching in Uganda, often in the vicinity of figs and other fruiting trees.
+Found locally in savanna, woodland, gardens, and secondary growth, Bird Watching in Uganda.
+Often in the vicinity of figs and other fruiting trees.
 Usually in pairs or small groups.
 Gives rasping calls and a nasal yelping call.
-Somewhat similar to Bearded and Double-toothed Barbet, but easily separated by the black rather than red breast. his bird can be seen at Mabamba bay, Lake Mburo National Park, Murchison Falls National park and Zziwa Rhino sanctuary
+Somewhat similar to Bearded and Double-toothed Barbet.
+But easily separated by the black rather than red breast.
+This bird is seen at Mabamba bay, Lake Mburo National Park, Murchison Falls National park and Zziwa Rhino sanctuary

 Best places to spot Birds in Uganda

-Uganda is ranked as one of the top 10birding destinations in the world with over 1090 bird species that have been recorded in the country.
-The wide variety of bird species in Uganda is what has made the country a renowned birders’ paradise on the African continent and in the world at large.
+Uganda is ranked as one of the top 10birding destinations in the world.
+It has over 1090 bird species that are recorded in the country.
+More so, wide variety of bird species in Uganda is what makes the country a renowned birders’ paradise.
+This is on the African continent and in the world at large.
 These are the destinations in Uganda most known for birdwatching.

-Birding in Mgahinga National Park was gazetted in 1991 and is part of the thMgahinga National park is good for birding all year round.
-Bird watchers can have a decent birding experience at any time of the year but the best time is April to Mid-may and October to November Virunga conservation area.
+Birding in Mgahinga National Park was gazetted in 1991 and is part of the thMgahinga National park is good for birding all year round. in addition, Bird watchers have a decent birding experience at any time of the year.
+But the best time is April to Mid-may and October to November Virunga conservation area.
 It is perhaps, Uganda’s most scenic national park.